craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 > A Pouch has three Slots that may be used to store Small or Tiny Items.

+#### Quiver
+Medium, 1 Action Cost (UNPACK / PACK)

+> A Quiver has three Slots that may be used to Store Small or Tiny Ammunition Items

 #### Small Organizer
 Medium, 1 Action Cost (UNPACK / PACK)